cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 ### Proper saving

-You ought to commit the extra `.proto` files as well as the compiled ones to your repository so you don't need to recreate them.
+Commit the extra `.proto` files as well as the compiled ones to your repository so you don't need to recreate them.

-In fact, take inspiration from `cosmjs-types` [`codegen.sh`](https://github.com/confio/cosmjs-types/tree/main/scripts):
+Take inspiration from `cosmjs-types` [`codegen.sh`](https://github.com/confio/cosmjs-types/tree/main/scripts):

 1. Create a script file named `ts-proto.sh` with the command above.
 2. Add an [npm run target](https://github.com/confio/cosmjs-types/blob/c64759a/package.json#L31) with it to keep a trace of how this was done and easily reproduce in the future when you update a Protobuf file.

 ## Add convenience with types

-For convenience, ComsJs has created an interface to which all the created types happen to conform, [`TsProtoGeneratedType`](https://github.com/cosmos/cosmjs/blob/cda0819/packages/proto-signing/src/registry.ts#L12-L18), itself a sub-type of [`GeneratedType`](https://github.com/cosmos/cosmjs/blob/cda0819/packages/proto-signing/src/registry.ts#L32).
-In the same file, notice the definition:
+ComsJs provides an interface to which all the created types conform, [`TsProtoGeneratedType`](https://github.com/cosmos/cosmjs/blob/cda0819/packages/proto-signing/src/registry.ts#L12-L18), itself a sub-type of [`GeneratedType`](https://github.com/cosmos/cosmjs/blob/cda0819/packages/proto-signing/src/registry.ts#L32).
+In the same file, note the definition:

 ```typescript [https://github.com/cosmos/cosmjs/blob/cda0819/packages/proto-signing/src/registry.ts#L54-L57]
 export interface EncodeObject {